-Moving on our third category, this nursing home was awarded a strong short-term care score.
-In fact, it received a score of A- in that area.
-Our short-term care grades are likely most meaningful for individuals in need of rehabilitation from their nursing home.
-Rehabilitation generally utilizes higher levels of skilled nursing services.
-Skilled nursing means not merely nursing services, but also physical and respiratory therapy, as well as other forms of therapy.
-Fortunately, it looks like this facility has registered nurses on staff.
-Not all nursing homes employs these skilled professionals.
-However, according to the data they provided, it does not look like the facility employs physical therapists.
-Lastly, we considered the percentage of residents that eventually returned home from this nursing home.
-We found that 5.7 percent of this nursing home's residents were able to return home.
+This facility also received a strong short-term care grade.
+In fact, we gave it an above average score of B+ in this category.
+With our short-term care grade, we endeavor to forge a sound gauge for rehabilitation.
+In doing so, we assess the nursing home's scope of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
+Fortunately, it looks like this nursing home has registered nurses on staff.
+Not every facility employs these skilled professionals.
+However, based on the data this nursing home provided, they do not appear to employ physical therapists.
+Finally, we considered the percentage of residents who ultimately returned home from this nursing home.
+We found that 0 percent of this nursing home's patients were able to return home.

 Long-term Care Quality

 The next area we analyzed was long-term care.
 We awarded this facility a decent score in this area, with a B-.
 Even though this was not as dominant as a few of its other scores, it is nevertheless nothing to be ashamed of.
 For long-term care residents, the primary goal is to keep patients healthy and safe.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
 In addition to assessing the amount of care provided by nurses and other staff, we looked at the percentage of residents vaccinated for pneumonia.
 This facility vaccinated 98.36066 percent of its residents.
 Finally, this place was also able to limit hospitalizations.
 It had only 0.03 hospitalizations per one thousand long-term resident days, which is an impressively low figure.